NCAR/DART/models/cam-fv/readme.rst

 running DART with CESM.
 Due to the complexity of the CESM software environment, the versions of CESM which can be used for assimilation are more restricted than previously.
-Each supported CESM version has similar, but unique, sets of setup scripts and CESM SourceMods.
+Each supported CESM version has similar, but unique, sets of setup scripts and CESM `SourceMods`_.
 Those generally do not affect the ``cam-fv/model_mod.f90`` interface.

 The primary purpose of a setup script is to *set up* a CESM "CASE"